anishacharya/Cracking-Coding-Interviews/README.md

 ## Past-Interview-Questions:
-*This repository contains my very old (2013) implementations of some common questions often asked at interviews (mostly) taken from the resources listed as reference or some other random online discussion I came across*
+*This repository contains my very old (2013) implementations of some common questions often asked in interviews.
+These are (mostly) taken from the resources listed as reference or some other random online discussion I came across*

 *If you use this codebase for your interviews and want to build on this please feel free to* **collaborate**